alice-si/tappy/README.md

 # Tappy makes you happy!

 ## What is tappy?
 Tappy makes it easy to load and unload crypto assets into any object equipped with an NFC tag: a card, a pin, a bracelet, a sticker, etc. Using Tappy doesn't require any technical skills whatsover.
 Simply tap a device to load the wallet with assets, and tap again to spend them.
 No smartphone, no gas payment, no metamask, no browser-cached keys, no QR code scan...users don't even need the Internet.
+Full [description/presentation](https://devpost.com/software/tappy).

 ## Tappy project contains the following elements
 - Bridge [core/bridge.js](core/bridge.js): a Dai bridge allowing the use of both Wyre and Skale.